mavryk-network/mavryk-signatory/docs/cli.md

 If the import is successful, the `signatory-cli` will report the PKH (`tz3gxd1y7FdVJ81vzvuACcVjAc4ewXARQkLo` in the above example) of your newly imported secret which in turn can be used in the config YAML to add the policies.

-**Note:** The PKH from Signatory and the PKH from `octez-client list known addresess` command must be the same.
+**Note:** The PKH from Signatory and the PKH from `mavkit-client list known addresess` command must be the same.

 Name of the key can also be provided with the import command.